Rugby league in the British Isles: History

+In 2024, Australian Jarred Bassett became the first and only player in the British game to have played subsequently in tier 4, 3, 2, and 1 of the British rugby league system in four successive seasons.

 National team

 Unlike in most team sports in the United Kingdom, the UK has historically operated a unified national side, nicknamed the GB Lions, since 1908.
-The team saw great success, winning the 1954, 1960, and 1970 Rugby League World Cups in addition to achieving a runners up place on four separate occasions.
-However, the team failed to enter the 1995 tournament in favour of England, Scotland, Wales, and Ireland competing separately.
+The team saw great success, winning the 1954, 1960, and 1972 Rugby League World Cups in addition to achieving a runners up place on four separate occasions.
+However, the team did not enter the 1995 tournament in favour of England, Scotland, Wales, and Ireland competing separately.
 Despite this, the GB Lions still competed in other tournaments together such as test series and the Rugby League Tri-Nations, until 2007 where the team was disbanded altogether.

 In 2019, the GB Lions were reunited for a tour of the Pacific, playing against New Zealand (twice), Tonga, and Papua New Guinea.
 The presence of the tour gave hope for the home nations to compete under a unified team again.
 However the fact that Great Britain lost all four tour matches called people to question the feasibility of the team, with a major criticism being the imbalance in the number of English players to the other nationalities.
 This was defended with the justification of a lack of high level domestic league in Scotland, Wales, and Ireland.

 Women's team

 Women's rugby league has also operated a full UK team nicknamed the GB Lionesses.
 Unlike the men's team, the women's team played in all competitions under the collective banner until the 2007 split in favour of the home nations competing individually.
-This allowed the team to compete in the inaugural 2000 Women's Rugby League World Cup, to which they were also hosts, which saw the team come second, losing to New Zealand in the final.
-The team played in the 2005 Women's Rugby League World Cup as their final major competition.
+Before the split they competed in the inaugural 2000 Women's Rugby League World Cup, to which they were also hosts.
+The team came second, losing to New Zealand in the final.
+They also played the second world cup in 2003, which was their final major competition.